 Understanding our symbolic number naming system, however, does not help younger children (or children with certain kinds of special needs) entirely understand our parallel verbal system of names for numbers.
-When we say, and read, symbolic number names, we often find that what we say conflicts with our normal rules for saying and reading.
+When saying, and reading, symbolic number names, it is often the case that what is being said conflicts with the normal rules for saying and reading.
 This confronts children with a number of confusing practices that, because they are only conventional (and not reasonable), children just have to accept.

-The words 'ten', 'eleven' and 'twelve' do not signal that anything significant happens as we count beyond nine, in the way that the symbolic code '10', '11' and '12' signals a shift from single numeral names (9) to two numerals representing one number (10).
-These three English number words conceal a crucial introduction to grouping and place value in the symbolic code that is not reflected verbally in English until we reach 'thirteen'.
+The words 'ten', 'eleven' and 'twelve' do not signal that anything significant happens when counting beyond nine.
+This contrasts with the way that the symbolic code '10', '11' and '12' signals a shift from single numeral names (e.g. 9) to two numerals representing one number (e.g. 10).
+These three English number words conceal a crucial introduction to grouping and place value in the symbolic code that is not reflected verbally in English until reaching 'thirteen'.

-We actually say the 'teens' number names the wrong way round.
-In the word 'sixteen' the 'six' comes first and is said first; in the numerals '16', 'six' is said first, but is written second.
-The saying of teens symbolic numbers after twelve breaks our normal reading from left to right rule.
+There is also the fact that the 'teens' number names are said 'the wrong way round'.
+In the word 'sixteen', the 'six' comes first and is said first; in the numerals '16', 'six' is said first but is written second.
+The saying of teens symbolic numbers after twelve breaks the normal rule for reading in English from left to right.
 To complicate things further, the morphemes 'thir-' and 'fif-' also obscure the 'three' and 'five' meanings normally attached to numerals.

-In the words 'twenty', 'thirty', 'forty' and 'fifty' the morphemes 'twen-', 'thir-', 'for-', 'fif-' and '-ty' (being simply archaic speech corruptions) obscure the 'two-', 'three-', 'four-', 'five-'

-and '-tens' meanings which would reflect respectively the numerals of their symbolic representation.
+In the words 'twenty', 'thirty', 'forty', and 'fifty' the morphemes 'twen-', 'thir-', 'for-', 'fif-', and '-ty' (being simply archaic speech corruptions) obscure the 'two-', 'three-', 'four-', 'five-' and '-tens' meanings which would reflect, respectively, the numerals of their symbolic representation.

-Finally, in larger numbers there are conflicts between saying, for example, 'two hundred and three' and the symbolic code '203'.
+Finally, there are conflicts in higher value numbers, e.g. between saying, 'two hundred and three' and the symbolic code '203'.
 Many children write '2003' for '203' because '200 and 3' is the way we actually say it.
-Children could be forgiven for feeling thoroughly exasperated by all these different instances in which the ways they are taught to say numbers contradict the rules we give them for writing numbers in our place value code.
+Children could be forgiven for feeling thoroughly exasperated by all these different instances in which the ways they are taught to say numbers contradicts the rules they are given for writing numbers in our place value code.